 - Ambiance.
 Background sets the tone of your photos.
 Assuming you have no marble walls handy, or the Hogwort’s library, here are tricks of the trade:

 - Solid color or muted pattern backdrop: Walls and Drapes.

 - Wide shots with room on either side .
 They will need to extend at least 4-5 feet around the perimeter of your body.

 - Good lighting.
-Inside: Light bulbs cast harsh shadows, stand near a window when the sun is diffused.
-Lighting from any source may benefit from covering of a sheer translucent curtain.
+Inside: light bulbs cast harsh shadows.
+Stand near a window when the sun is diffused.
+Lighting from any source may benefit from covering it with a sheer translucent curtain.
 Avoid overhead lights as they can cast a shadow over your eyes.
+Eye contact is crucial!
 Stand out of direct sunlight; consider an overcast day, or early morning before the sun is fully out.

 - Outside backgrounds: natural and manufactured.
 Avoid busy/distracting backgrounds like a half-dead tree or multi-colored flowers.
-Instead, try an exterior wall or travel to a commercial building with a universally subtle wall pattern.
-If you’re at home, feel free to hang those solid colored drapes on a rod suspended from a tree.
+Instead, try an exterior wall or travel to a commercial building with a universal appeal.
+Avoid busy architecture.
+If you’re at home, feel free to stand in front of those solid-colored drapes on a rod suspended from a tree.